shamanec/ios-appium-docker/configs/README.md

 ## wdaSync.sh

  * This is the cornerstone of keeping the WebDriverAgent up and running on the device as long as possible or in an ideal scenario - indefinitely as long as the device is working and connected to the machine.
- * Please refer to the very ugly diagram below:
+ * Please refer to the diagram below:
 <img src="https://iili.io/RMFEf2.png" width="100%" height="100%">

  * The script uses [go-ios](https://github.com/danielpaulus/go-ios) to install and run the WebDriverAgent